Breaking the Cycle of Youth Violence

 Teens talk in a support group.

-At the age of 8 years old, Jason was first admitted to the emergency department (ED) at Children’s Wisconsin due to a chronic illness.
+At 8 years old, Jason was first admitted to the emergency department (ED) at Children’s Wisconsin due to a chronic illness.
 His symptoms were treated but he returned to the hospital several more times before finally succumbing to the effects of his condition at just 16 years old.

 His fatal disease: violence.